Festivals are a great way to socialise, relax and enjoy yourself, but they can be a hot-bed of danger.

 If you take medicine, keep it with you at all times, and if its a serious condition you should wear a medi-alert.
 If you don't have one the best thing you could do is write your condition on your arm with permanent marker.
 This allows staff to get the help you need if you become ill.

 Drugs and alcohol impair your judgement, so be careful how much you drink and keep your drink with you at all times.
-Please read the leaflets in the useful document section for more information on drug and alcohol use at festivals.
+Please read the leaflets attached to this page for more information on drug and alcohol use at festivals.